 The city reached its zenith sometime between around 100 BC and 650 AD.
 It was home to a sizable population of an estimated 100,000.
 Before the 1400s, it was actually the largest city anywhere in the western hemisphere, covering 8 square miles.
 It was a combination of residential compounds and temples, some of which are easily comparable to those in Egypt.

 One of the most striking things about Teotihuacan is its huge central “Avenue of the Dead,” which slices down the center of the site.
 At one end is the Temple of the Sun, and at the other is the Temple of the Moon.
 Like many sites, only a portion of this incredibly large Mayan and Aztec site has been fully excavated.

 For more information, read my post The Complete Guide To Visiting Teotihuacan.

-Mitla has five main groups, aligned with the cardinal directions and each having an important role in the life of the city.
+Mitla has five main groups aligned with the cardinal directions, and each has an important role in the life of the city.
 These are the Church or North Group, the South and the Adobe (which were used for ceremonies), the Arroyo, and the columns or Palace.
 Each group served a specific purpose for the city.

 For information on day trips to Mitla departing from Oaxaca, click here.

 Located in Tula and easily visited on day trips from Mexico City is Tula, known for Tollán, the capital of the Toltec empire.
 This was a strong, militaristic empire that, at its peak, had a population of 60,000 people and which researchers have shown to be heavily influenced by the Maya of the Yucatán.